ndhorton/rb120/notes/rb129/practice_problems3.md

 # In the `make_one_year_older` method we have used `self`.
 What is another way we could write this method so we don't have to use the `self` prefix?
 Which use case would be preferred according to best practices in Ruby, and why?
 ```

+In the `Cat#make_one_year_older` method definition body, on line 10, we call `Cat#name=` explicitly on the calling object, referenced by the keyword `self`.

+Normally, from within an instance method definition within the class, we can implicitly call another instance method of the class on the calling object simply by invoking the method without an explicit receiver (or the dot operator).
+However, for setter methods ending in `=`, this is not the case, since the syntax cannot be disambiguated from the syntax for initializing a local variable.

+Since we cannot call `age=` on the calling object without using the keyword `self`, our only alternative is to set the instance variable `@age` directly: `@age += 1`.

+However, it is generally preferred to use a setter method if one exists rather than referencing an instance variable directly.
+This has to do with the DRY principle, "don't repeat yourself", as well as code dependencies.
+If we use a setter method, and decide later that we wish to add a check or manipulation on the argument before assigning it to the instance variable, we can write this logic in one place instead of everywhere that the instance variable is set throughout the instance methods of the class.
+This reduces the chance of error, and helps us isolate problems during debugging.
+It also prevents our other instance methods from becoming dependent on the the existence of a particular variable, since they are only dependent on the interface of the setter method.
+This reduces code dependencies and makes our class easier to maintain and change.

+9m15s

 53.